awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 Some SQL Server parameters have changed in SQL Server 2012\.
 + The following parameters have been removed from SQL Server 2012: `awe enabled`, `precompute rank`, and `sql mail xps`\.
 These parameters were not modifiable in SQL Server DB Instances and their removal should have no impact on your SQL Server use\.
 + A new `contained database authentication` parameter in SQL Server 2012 supports partially contained databases\.
-When you enable this parameter and then create a partially contained database, an authorized user's user name and password is stored within the partially contained database instead of in the master database\.
+When you enable this parameter and then create a partially contained database, an authorized user's user name and password is stored within the partially contained database instead of in the primary database\.
 For more information about partially contained databases, see [Contained Databases](http://msdn.microsoft.com/en-us/library/ff929071.aspx) in the Microsoft documentation\.

 ### Microsoft SQL Server 2008 R2 Deprecated on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport.2008"></a>